 - Chills and goosebumps

 According to an article on Addiction & Health published by the National Institutes of Health:

 Some of tramadol withdrawal symptoms are not related to opioid, for example when the effectiveness is not only on opioid receptors but on catecholamine and serotonin receptors.
 So, together with typical symptoms of withdrawal, atypical symptoms had been reported.
 Psychosis is one of tramadol atypical withdrawal symptoms which subsided a few days after the suppression of withdrawal symptoms.
 (NIH)

 When Tramadol was first released in the United States in 1995, many people believed it was a safer alternative for pain relief than your typical opioids, however, that’s not the case.
 This medication may be relatively safe for someone that doesn’t have substance abuse issues, but for someone that does, the likelihood of abuse and addiction is great.
 The safest way to detox from Tramadol is in a medically supervised treatment environment.
 The withdrawal symptoms that come with a Tramadol addiction are very uncomfortable and can be dangerous.
 In a detox facility, you can be monitored and given approved medications to help manage the symptoms.

 Treatment for Tramadol Addiction

 If you or someone you love is struggling with an addiction, our addiction specialists are available around the clock to assist you.
-Evoke Wellness FL offers cutting edge addiction treatment.
+Evoke Wellness Miramar offers cutting-edge addiction treatment in South Florida.
 We will help you get through the detox process with minimal pain and discomfort.
 We offer a safe environment and treat our clients with respect.
 Our mission is to help you build the foundation for long-term recovery.
 Your or a loved one’s new life can start now free from Tramadol dependency, contact us around the clock for professional help.